MED Dialogues

 Ayman Safadi

-Deputy Prime Minister and Minister of Foreign Affairs and Expatriates
+Deputy Prime Minister and Minister of Foreign Affairs and Expatriates, Jordan

 Over the past year, Jordan has faced several challenges while also simultaneously seizing new opportunities having arisen from the transforming international and regional environment.
 While still hosting some 670,000 registered Syrian refugees, the country has suffered from the dire economic consequences of the Covid-19 pandemic.
 The economic recovery has become a national priority, and Jordan is currently implementing the reforms that are part of the programme negotiated with the IMF in 2020.